flutter/website/src/docs/codelabs/explicit-animations.md

 {% include explicit-animations/bouncing-ball-starter-code-4.md %}

-### AnimationController Concepts
+### AnimationController concepts

+As the name suggests, the `AnimationController` controls the animation.

-#### The Animation Object
+#### The Animation object

 Lifecycle of an animation (completed, dismissed)

-- an Animation has a `status` and a `value`
+* An `Animation` has a `status` and a `value`.
-- `value` depends on what the user wants, can be any type, e.g. <Color>, or <Size>
+* The `value` depends on what the user wants, and can be of any type, such as <Color> or <Size>.
-- `status` has four options: dismissed, forward, reverse, and completed
+* The controller's `status` has four possible
+  values: dismissed, forward, reverse, and completed.

-`AnimationController` is the central class that you use to create explicit animations; its capabilities fall into four categories:
-Defining animations, generating animation values, registering listeners, and play/sequence controls:
+`AnimationController` is the central class that you use to create explicit animations; its capabilities fall into four categories: defining animations, generating animation values, registering listeners, and play or sequence controls:

 * `AnimationController` makes it easy to access the current value of the animation&mdash;just use the `value` property.
 * To "play" an animation,
   you can use one one of several methods that initiate the sequence of changes to `value`.